miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 it, and it's the perfect template to slam out other CRUD apps -- basic adding rows to a table sort of stuff.
 So many apps are just fancy todo-lists.

+## The Challenge of Tight Coupling

 But you can see the issue?
 It's what we call ***tightly coupled*** to the FastHTML way of doing things.
 I can't tear out the todo app and still have it somehow still be there in the web app... or can I?

+## The Power of Plugin Architecture

 You may wonder why so much thought and effort goes into a piece of work like this.
 It's because when you design something as a plugin, it's the gift that